Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Preliminary

 \end{proof} \begin{rem} The reader may find the difference in sign between the holomorphic and anti-holomorphic parts of the definition \ref{def_full_susy} strange, that is, $\phi(\tau^+)=\tau^-$ and $\phi(\btau^+) =- \btau^-$.
 If we assume $\phi(\btau^+)=\btau^-$, then by the proof of Proposition \ref{prop_unitary_adjoint}, \eqref{eq_adjoint_formula} changes into

 Hence, the minus sign appears in the adjoint operator.
 Such a difference in sign between the holomorphic and anti-holomorphic parts already appears in Definition \eqref{eq_bilinear_inv}.
-Geometrically $L(0)-\Ld(0)$ generates $\mathrm{Spin}(2)$, which seems to be the origin and inevitable of these sign (see also \cite{M9}). \end{rem} By Proposition \ref{prop_unitary_adjoint}, we have:
+Geometrically $L(0)-\Ld(0)$ generates $\mathrm{Spin}(2)$, which seems to be the origin of this sign (see also \cite{M9}). \end{rem} By Proposition \ref{prop_unitary_adjoint}, we have: